lizconlan/rehydrate-tweets/README.md

 `awslocal s3 cp s3://dev-datalake/raw_data/1519015795904315392.json .`

 Then open the file in your favourite text editor, or print it straight to the terminal using `cat 1519015795904315392.json`

+## License

+This code is available under the MIT License